coder/coder/docs/admin/healthcheck.md

 **Solution:** This may be a transient issue.
 If it persists, it could signify an issue with Coder's configured database.

-### EWP03

-_Workspace Proxy Version Mismatch_

-**Problem:** One or more workspace proxies are more than one major or minor version out of date with the main deployment.
-It is important that workspace proxies are updated at the same time as the main deployment to minimize the risk of API incompatibility.

-**Solution:** Update the workspace proxy to match the currently running version of Coder.

 ### EWP04

 _One or more Workspace Proxies Unhealthy_